The human brain’s a lazy beast

 And the left turn, way back there

-I hope I did that one with care
+I hope I did that one

 All those road signs - I paid no heed